 How much will it cost to recover my lost data?
 This is a question in the minds of many when they discover that they might have lost their information and they need to restore it.
 Whereas you might be looking for a direct answer, it’s hard to give one.
 This is because every data loss scenario is different and will involve various factors when determining how much it will cost you.
 This is why any reasonable data recovery professional will need to evaluate your situation first before giving a quotation.

 For instance, your hard drive might be making some clicking sounds that indicate its read/write heads are damaged.
 Such noises could also indicate possible firmware damages on the disk drive.
 This means that it will require some repairs and replacement of damaged parts in order to recover the information.
 Your professional will charge for both the repairs of the disk drive and actual task of recovering data.

 On the other hand, your data could have just been deleted by accident or lost during an unexpected power loss.
 In this case, you could be able to restore the information using reliable software such as DataNumen Data Recovery, or any other application depending on the specific files lost.
-Now, this tool is free for personal use, which means that your data recovery might actually cost you nothing.
-However, if you visit a data recovery lab, you might as well be charged for this service.
+Now, this tool is cheap, which means that your data recovery might actually cost you a small fee.
+However, if you visit a data recovery lab, you might as well be charged a lot for this service.